 Deborah A. Kuban, MD, FASTRO

-Radiation therapy saves and improves the lives of millions of cancer patients each year, but not all who could benefit from this less invasive treatment actually receive it.
-The Radiation Oncology Institute (ROI) is working to heighten the critical role of radiation therapy in the treatment of cancer through research and education to change the status quo and ensure more patients’ lives can be enhanced by this life-saving technology.
+Radiation therapy saves and improves the lives of millions of cancer patients each year, but not all who could benefit from this crucial treatment receive it.
+The Radiation Oncology Institute (ROI), ASTRO’s Research Foundation, is working to heighten the critical role of radiation therapy in the treatment of cancer through research and education to change the status quo and ensure more patients have the opportunity of this life-saving technology.

-With the support of our generous donors, the ROI has funded $3 million in research to help radiation oncology be a leader in the movement toward more patient-centered, quality health care.
-Together, we are awarding grants to some of the best and brightest researchers who are seeking to improve outcomes for patients by providing solutions for radiation oncology’s most pressing and practical needs.
+With the support of generous donors like you, the ROI has funded $3.4 million in research to help radiation oncology be a leader in the movement toward more patient-centered, quality cancer care.
+Together, we are awarding grants to some of the best and brightest researchers who are seeking to improve outcomes for our patients by providing practical solutions for radiation oncology’s most pressing challenges.

 The Radiation Oncology Institute might also be associated with a more common definition for the acronym ROI, “return on investment.”
-In a relatively short amount of time, the Radiation Oncology Institute has grown from an idea, to a successful campaign to establish an endowment, and now to a thriving foundation, which provides our supporters with a demonstrable return on their investment.
-Our investigators have secured more than $1 million in follow-on funding for research directly related to their ROI-funded work, and this total will surely grow in the years to come.
+Since its founding by the ASTRO Board of Directors fifteen years ago, the Radiation Oncology Institute has grown from an idea, to a successful campaign to establish an endowment, and now to a thriving foundation, which provides our supporters with a demonstrable return on their investment.
+Our investigators have secured more than $2.5 million in follow-on funding for research directly related to their ROI-funded work, and this total will surely grow in the years to come.

-Please explore our website to learn more about how the ROI is forging a path for the future of radiation oncology and how you can support this endeavor.
+Please explore our website to learn more about how the ROI is forging a path for the future of radiation oncology and how you can be a part of this endeavor